websight-io/docs/docs/docs/developers/development/components/index.md

 Components definitions listed in WebSight CMS page editor

 Page content structure can be checked in the page editor content tree tab.
 This view presents the components tree under page content.
-This example page for now contains just the Page Section component - this is the only component present currently in page content of this example page.
+This example page for now contains just the _Page Section_ component - this is the only component present currently in page content of this example page.

 ![Page content tree in editor](page-editor-content-tree.png){: style="width:350px"}

 Page content tree in editor

-The Page Section component is a container, so it allows adding other components via the authoring interface.
-In the page editor content section it is displayed as a box with plus icon (empty container placeholder).
+The _Page Section_ component is a container.
+It allows adding other components via the authoring interface.
+The page editor content section displays an empty _Page Section_ component as a box containing a placeholder text "Drag components here".

-After drag and drop of Title and Rich Text components the page content tree is updated with new nodes.
+After drag-and-drop of _Title_ and _Rich Text_ components the page content tree is updated with new nodes.
 The nodes visible in the content tree are the instances of components.
-Title and Rich Text components are not containers so other components cannot be added as their child components.
-During dragging other components from components list the new items can be added just next to those components as other children on the Page Section component.
+_Title_ and _Rich Text_ components are not containers so other components cannot be added as their child components.
+During dragging other components from components list the new items can be added just next to those components as other children on the _Page Section_ component.

 ![RTE component](RTE-component.png)

 After adding a component to the page, edit action can be used to edit selected component instance.
 The dialog which is displayed is a part of component definition.
-It is defined by the developer implementing a given component with use of set given dialog fields (see more in Dialogs documentation).
-Properties set via the dialog are saved at edited component instances and used by the component to render the part of content according to the implemented functionality - for example Title component is rendering the `Heading text` field value in HTML `<h>` tag and allows to set `<h>` tag level and styling.
+It is defined by the developer implementing a given component with use of set given dialog fields (see more in [Dialogs](../dialogs/) documentation).
+Properties set via the dialog are saved at edited component instances and used by the component to render the part of content according to the implemented functionality - for example _Title_ component is rendering the `Heading text` field value in HTML `<h>` tag and allows to set `<h>` tag level and styling.

 ![Title component - dialog](title-component-dialog.png)

 Components are reusable.
-Another title component can be added to the page and configured with its own data.
+Another _Title_ component can be added to the page and configured with its own data.
-After the second title, the Cards List component is added now.
-This component is a container but implemented to work with specific type of child components - only Card Item components can be added inside (this behavior is part of Cards List component definition).
+After the second title, the _Cards List_ component is added now.
+This component is a container but implemented to work with specific type of child components - only _Card Item_ components can be added inside (this behavior is part of _Cards List_ component definition).
-Cards List component defines initial content added to the page when adding component.
-The initial content contains 3 child Card Item components (to save work during authoring and present the component in initialized state).
+_Cards List_ component defines initial content added to the page when adding component.
+The initial content contains 3 child _Card Item_ components (to save work during authoring and present the component in initialized state).
-In the content tree it’s visible that Card Item components are child components of Cards List component.
+In the content tree it’s visible that _Card Item_ components are child components of _Cards List_ component.

 ![Card List component](card-list-component-rendition.png)